 Museums and More

 They'll never know it's a museum.
 Ages 12 and under in particular will enjoy the Explorium of Lexington, located in Victorian Square.
 Nine galleries feature over 100 hands-on activities ranging from "walking on the moon" to enclosing yourself in a giant bubble.
 There's a special play area for toddlers.
 Open year-round.
-Closed on Mondays.
+Closed on Mondays, except in the summer.
 859-258-3256.

 Visit a high-flyin' museum.
 Kids fly their own plane (simulated that is!) and enjoy other interactive aviation exhibits at the Aviation Museum of Kentucky, located at Blue Grass Airport.
 Two-day Aviation Camps are held in the summer for aspiring pilots ages 10 through 15.
 859-231-1219.